-Join us for a full-day interdisciplinary conference titled Aesthetics of Joy and Refuge in Contemporary Culture, hosted by The Latinx Project.
-Featuring presentations by a range of scholars and cultural producers, each transforming contemporary visual culture, creative industries, and scholarship.
-Please RSVP for the conference via Eventbrite for campus access.
-Seating is first-come, first-served.
+On Friday, October 10, The Latinx Project hosted a full-day interdisciplinary conference titled Aesthetics of Joy and Refuge in Contemporary Culture.
+The gathering featured presentations by a range of scholars and cultural producers, each transforming contemporary visual culture, creative industries, and scholarship.

 9:00am Breakfast & Registration